-72. Change in stocks (16q) (= 14q minus 4q)
+72. Change in stocks (16q) (= 14q minus 4q) (= additions to stocks A - withdrawals from stocks W)

 This column indicates the change in stocks in the branch (excluding stocks at the various marketing stages) during the reference year, i.e. the difference between final stocks and initial stocks (cf. 97).